huggingface/blog/getting-started-habana.md

 pip install -r requirements.txt
 ```

-I can now launch the training job, where I download the [bert-large-uncased-whole-word-masking](https://huggingface.co/bert-large-uncased-whole-word-masking) model from the Hugging Face hub, and fine-tune it on the [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398) task of the [GLUE](https://gluebenchmark.com/) benchmark.
+I can now launch the training job, which downloads the [bert-large-uncased-whole-word-masking](https://huggingface.co/bert-large-uncased-whole-word-masking) model from the Hugging Face hub, and fine-tunes it on the [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398) task of the [GLUE](https://gluebenchmark.com/) benchmark.

+Please note that I'm fetching the Habana Gaudi configuration for BERT from the Hugging Face hub, and you could also use your own.
+In addition, other popular models are supported, and you can find their configuration file in the [Habana organization](https://huggingface.co/Habana).

 ```
 python run_glue.py \